igor71/tomcat-jenkins/README.md

 # tomcat-jenkins-ftp
-TomCat Based, SSH Enabled Jenkins Docker Image
+TomCat Based, FTP Enabled Jenkins Docker Image

 Jenkins Home Directory on TomCat will be at : `/var/lib/jenkins`